-This report covers the residential land market in Kalispell Montana as of the end of May 2022.
-Land sales and properties under contract decreased and available inventory increased significantly.
-The residential land market in Kalispell may be edging towards a more balanced market where neither buyers nor sellers have the upper hand.
+This report covers the residential land market in Kalispell Montana as of the end of May 2023.
+Interestingly, the number of monthly sales and active listings remained flat.
+Land parcels under contract decreased.
+The bottom line is that the residential land market remains a buyers market.

-As of early June, there were 74 residential land parcels for sale in Kalispell which is 51% more than May’s inventory of 49.
-It is a significant increase and is the second month in a row of more inventory.
+As of early June 2023, there were 158 residential land parcels for sale in Kalispell which is the same as April’s inventory.